pmuellr/await-callback/README.md

 Forget the [Callback Hell][] - and write code that looks like it's synchronous, but isn't.
 Thanks to the magic that is [`async`/`await`][async-await].

+This code only works with Node.js version 7 or above, or perhaps with Node.js code transpiled with Babel or similar which generates code for `async` / `await`.

 Note that this is the `async`/`await` version of [`yield-callback`][yield-callback], which uses generators.